microsoft/macaw/README.md

 docker run --rm -i --name=macaw_test_container macaw
 ```

-In above command we start a container with name *macaw_test_container* from build image *macaw* in interactive
+In above command we start a container with name _macaw_test_container_ from build image _macaw_ in interactive
 mode (`-i`)
 and remove the container when the application exits (`--rm`).
 After installing all dependencies, it
 runs `scripts/start.sh`
 which first starts MongoDB server in a separate thread and then runs `live_main.py`.

+_Note: Similarly to requiring to requiring the additional flag of `--platform linux/amd64` to build the Docker container with an arm64 machine, running said container also requires the same flag.
+:warning: **The performance of the container under this emulation will be incredibly poor.
+If possible, use a x86_64/amd64 system**._

 #### ssh into the container